 As travel regulations change all the time it’s difficult to plan a holiday.
 Therefore, more and more people are making spontaneous and last minute bookings.
 We think that this will be one of the travel trends of 2021 that will stick for some years.
 And who doesn’t like a spontaneous getaway?
 You don’t even need to go far from home, you can book a holiday or a short escape from daily life in your own country or even a neighbouring country!
 Just get your rolling home or tent ready, or book an accommodation on site and you are ready to go!
 Another advantage of holidaying in your home country is that you know all the covid-rules and regulations.
 If you do opt for a neighbouring country, remember to check the regulations and travel requirements - don’t want to be rejected at border control ;).
 Remember you can always find a great campspace in the area you want to go and make a last minute booking!

-Of course, it remains difficult to set travel trends for 2021 as vaccination plans are delayed and restrictions prolonged.
-2020 was a year out of the ordinary and no one knows what the future will bring.
+Of course, it remains difficult to set travel trends for 2022 as vaccination plans are delayed and restrictions prolonged.
+The past couple years have been out of the ordinary and no one knows what the future will bring.
 Nevertheless, we have a number of tips so you can plan a safe, sustainable and most importantly fun holiday this year!

 Take advantage of the weekends and the holidays to get away from home and out into nature!
 You don’t have to go far - you can even go close to home so that you can bike there, but you will be far away from the daily stress!